encarnac/tv-movie-reminder/README.md

 - [x] Authenticate the Google Oauth2 Client
 - [x] Display user's Google Calendar events
 - [ ] Create 'tv-movie' calendar if none exists
+- [x] Add a movie to the user's calendar
-- [ ] Add a show/movie to the user's calendar
+- [ ] Add a show to the user's calendar
 - [x] Delete a reminder from the user's calendar

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>